Richard Grissom: Johnson County murders

 In 1989, Grissom began a romantic relationship with Terri Renee Maness, a 25-year-old Butler Community College student, and the two planned to have a date on June 6.
 The next day, Maness, who lived in Wichita, was discovered dead by her neighbor.
 She had been stripped of her clothes and stabbed to death, and a coroner's report later revealed she had been strangled prior to that.
 On June 8, Grissom, under the alias of Randy Rodriguez, rented a storage locker in southern Johnson County, which was to remain his until July 1.

 On June 12, a masked individual broke into the apartment of 23-year-old Michelle Katf in south Kansas City.
 As she slept in her bed, the man awoke her and attempted to force her outside with a gun to her head.
 After a struggle during which witnesses began to notice the assault, the man fled back to his vehicle and drove off.

 Six days later, on June 18, 24-year-old Joan Marie Butler of Overland Park went missing.
-She was last seen at the Country Club Plaza in Missouri by her friends.
+She was last seen at the Country Club Plaza in Kansas City, Missouri by her friends.
 Seven days after her disappearance, her rental car was found at an apartment complex with witnesses recalling a man fleeing from the car.
 In the car police located a single blood stain.
 The following day two roommates, Theresa Brown and Christine Rusch, both 22, hosted a party which was meant to be a farewell to Brown as she was moving out.
 The next day, when the two did not show up for work, they were reported missing.